 Service Hour Guidelines

 The purpose of the Service Learning Graduation Requirement and the Student Volunteer Service Program is to acquaint high school students with the need to become participating agents of change by providing service to both their school and community.
-Students may print out their forms on the website and turn them in to Mrs. Smith in the front office.
+Click HERE for more student volunteer information.

-Please download the appropriate form & log sheet below:
+Please download the appropriate application form & log sheet below:

 Service Learning is defined as